krahets/hello-algo/docs-en/chapter_data_structure/character_encoding.md

 Apart from UTF-8, other common encoding methods include:

 - **UTF-16 Encoding**: Uses 2 or 4 bytes to represent a character.
 All ASCII characters and commonly used non-English characters are represented with 2 bytes; a few characters require 4 bytes.
-For 2-byte characters, the UTF-16 encoding is equal to the Unicode code point.
+For 2-byte characters, the UTF-16 encoding equals the Unicode code point.
 - **UTF-32 Encoding**: Every character uses 4 bytes.
 This means UTF-32 occupies more space than UTF-8 and UTF-16, especially for texts with a high proportion of ASCII characters.

 From the perspective of storage space, using UTF-8 to represent English characters is very efficient because it only requires 1 byte; using UTF-16 to encode some non-English characters (such as Chinese) can be more efficient because it only requires 2 bytes, while UTF-8 might need 3 bytes.